dramforever/dram.page/p/slide-rule-vernier/index.md

 - On the bottom scale, count markings after the hairline, starting at 1.
 - On the top scale, count markings starting at the one at the hairline as 0.

 Find the pair of markings that line up best and note the number.
-Here, marking number 3 lines up best, as marked by the blue circle.
+Here, marking number 3 lines up best, as marked by the magenta dot.

 ```{=html}
 <svg